coatyio/coaty-js/docs/man/developer-guide.md

 > and actors, but also from external publishing sources to Coaty-defined IO
 > actors and from Coaty-defined IO sources to external subscribing actors.
 In
 > this case, the associating route is not created by an IO router, but defined
 > by the external source or actor component.
+In order to e.g. route values from
+> an externalRoute to a Coaty agent create an IoSource describing the external
+> source, set the externalRoute property to the binding specific route on which
+> the events will be published and register it in the Coaty agent.
+It can then
+> be used as just any 'internal' IO source.
 For details, see code documentation
 > of property `IoPoint.externalRoute`.

 ### IO Routing implementation